Vietnam.vn - Nền tảng quảng bá Việt Nam

 If agreed, the ceasefire would last until the end of Ramadan around March 31 and the Jewish Passover around April 20.

-The ceasefire requires Hamas to return half of the living and dead hostages on the first day, with the remainder to be released after a permanent ceasefire is reached.
+The ceasefire requires Hamas to return half of the hostages alive and dead on the first day, with the remainder to be released after a permanent ceasefire is reached.

-Hamas has vowed to abide by the initial ceasefire, which is expected to enter a second phase of talks aimed at ending the war permanently, and has rejected a proposal to temporarily extend the 42-day ceasefire.
+Hamas has declared it is abiding by the initial ceasefire, which is expected to enter a second phase of talks aimed at ending the war permanently, and has rejected a proposal to temporarily extend the 42-day ceasefire.

 Senior Hamas official Mahmoud Mardawi said the group was only releasing the remaining Israeli hostages under the terms of a previously agreed phased deal.